 Coping with the Disability

 For many, volunteering acts as a therapeutic outlet, aiding in coping with their disability.
 It can provide a sense of routine and normalcy, which is particularly beneficial for those not engaged in regular employment due to their disability.
 The structure and purpose offered by volunteer activities can stabilize individuals, helping them manage their condition better.
-Furthermore, helping others can shift focus from one’s challenges, provide a different perspective, and contribute to improved mental health.
+Furthermore, helping others can shift focus from one’s challenges, provide a different perspective, and contribute to improved mental health in long-term disability.

 Skill Development and Personal Growth